yosephdev/mastery-hub/README.md

 ![Alt text](docs/readme_images/image-8.png)
 ![Alt text](docs/readme_images/image-9.png)

- - At the very top there is an information board in which information about the terms of return, delivery, the minimum order amount for free delivery is updated every three seconds (to encourage the user to buy  more number of products), as well as a motivational phrase as a call to action.
+- At the very top, there is an information board in which information about the terms of return, delivery, and the minimum order amount for free delivery is updated every three seconds (to encourage the user to buy more products), as well as a motivational phrase as a call to action.

 ![Main Nav Menu Image](docs/readme_images/image-10.png)

 - Throughout the site, the user has access to the main navigation menu.
-Features include a search bar, account/profile access, cart link and subtotal if the user has added items to their carts, as well as links to filter products by gender, brand and sale page.
+Features include a search bar, account/profile access, cart link and subtotal if the user has added items to their carts, as well as links to filter products by gender, brand, and sale page.
 Once logged in, users have access to the wishlist page.

 <br>